cdf1982/cdf1982.github.io/clipbar.md

 		<div class="content">
 			<div class="inner">
 				<p>
-					ClipBar is not a clipboard manager – there's a lot of great apps that do that well already – but it can complement any third party solution you use to manage your pasteboard.<br><br>The app can <b>launch automatically at login</b> and you can <b>configure the maximum length of the text preview, and if longer strings should be truncated at the beginning, in the middle or the end</b>.<br><br>ClipBar is at home on <b>Big Sur</b> and is built natively for <b>Apple Silicon</b>, but it is also compatible with previous versions of macOS (it requires version <b>10.13 High Sierra or newer</b>) and <b>any Intel Mac</b>.
+					ClipBar is not a clipboard manager – there's a lot of great apps that do that well already – but it can complement any third party solution you use to manage your pasteboard.<br><br>The app can <b>launch automatically at login</b> and you can <b>configure the maximum length of the text preview, and if longer strings should be truncated at the beginning, in the middle or the end</b>.
+If you hover your mouse on the Menu Bar item, you will get a full, untruncated preview even for longer texts and file paths.<br><br>ClipBar is at home on <b>Big Sur</b> and is built natively for <b>Apple Silicon</b>, but it is also compatible with previous versions of macOS (it requires version <b>10.13 High Sierra or newer</b>) and <b>any Intel Mac</b>.
 				</p>
 			</div>
 		</div>